Can You Take Delta 8 On A Plane? TSA Rules For Flying With Gummies Explained

 Local And State Laws

-Cannabis regulations vary widely across the United States.
+Cannabis regulations vary dramatically across the United States.
 While Delta 8 is federally legal under the 2018 Farm Bill, some states and municipalities have banned or restricted Delta 8 THC products entirely.
-If you’re flying to or through a state with such restrictions, carrying gummies can put you at risk of legal trouble.
+If you're flying to or through a state with such restrictions, carrying gummies can put you at risk of legal trouble.
 Always check the rules for your departure and arrival locations—even layovers can be a concern.

 International Destinations